wxMaxima-developers/wxmaxima/Compiling.md

 similar entity suppresses them.
 In this case installing ibus normally resolves the problem.

-### Creating a FlatPak AppImage

-FlatPak allows to create a linux executable that works like an .apk or .app file for Android or MacOs and that contains maxima, wxMaxima and gnuplot.
-It can be build the following way:

- * Setup docker in a way that you are allowed to upload files.
- * Download appimagetool-x86_64.AppImage an put it into the appimage folder
- * Run
-    make appimage

 ### Compiling on Mac OS X

 On Mac OS X you should install XCode.
 To build wxMaxima open the